Programme

 The festival’s final moments will be devoted to the first series of Slavonic Dances, which make the impression as if Dvořák had simply jotted them down during a moment of great joy.
 Concealed beneath the spontaneous surface of these wonderfully composed pieces is the touch of a master who can do almost whatever he wishes with music.
 Surprisingly, this performance, together with the 2nd series of Slavonic Dances played by the Bamberg Symphony Orchestra with Jakub Hrůša, will be the first hearing of the orchestral versions of Dvořák’s Slavonic Dances in the festival’s history.
 This fact is further highlighted by the role of both orchestras and of Sir András Schiff as artists-in-residence at the 2021 Dvořák Prague Festival.

 Sir András Schiff was born in Budapest in 1953.
-He received his first piano lessons at the age of five by Elisabeth Vadász.
-He later continued his studies at the Franz Liszt Academy in Budapest with Prof. Pál Kadosa, György Kurtág and Ferenc Rados and with George Malcolm in London.
+He received his first piano lessons at the age of five from Elisabeth Vadász.
+He later continued his studies at the Franz Liszt Academy in Budapest with Prof. Pál Kadosa, György Kurtág, and Ferenc Rados, as well as with George Malcolm in London.

 Sir András Schiff performs with most of the internationally important orchestras and conductors.
-One of his main focuses is on performances of the piano concertos of Bach, Mozart, and Beethoven under his direction.
-In 1999 he founded his own chamber orchestra, the Cappella Andrea Barca, which he works with closely as conductor and soloist, as he does with the Chamber Orchestra of Europe.
+He focuses on the performance of the piano concertos by Bach, Mozart, and Beethoven under his direction.
+In 1999, he founded Cappella Andrea Barca, a chamber orchestra composed of musician friends and soloists, with whom he has since worked closely as both conductor and soloist.
+He also enjoys a longstanding collaboration with the Chamber Orchestra of Europe.
+Since 1998, he has been the artistic director of the Omaggio a Palladio festival, held at the Teatro Olimpico in Vicenza with Cappella Andrea Barca.

-Sir András Schiff has been a passionate chamber musician since his early youth.
-From 1989 to 1998 he directed the Musiktage Mondsee, a chamber music festival that received high international recognition.
-Together with Heinz Holliger, he held the artistic direction of the Ittinger Pfingstkonzerte at Kartause Ittingen, Switzerland, from 1995 to 2013.
-Since 1998, the concert series Omaggio a Palladio has been held at the Teatro Olimpico in Vicenza under the direction of Sir András Schiff.
+Sir András Schiff has been a passionate chamber musician since his youth.
+From 1989 to 1998, he directed the Musiktage Mondsee, a chamber music festival in Austria that gained significant international recognition.
+Together with Heinz Holliger, he was also the artistic director of the Ittinger Pfingstkonzerte at Kartause Ittingen, Switzerland, from 1995 to 2013.

 The Rudolfinum is one of the most important Neo-Renaissance edifices in the Czech Republic.
 In its conception as a multi-purpose cultural centre it was quite unique in Europe at the time of its construction.
 Based on a joint design by two outstanding Czech architects, Josef Zítek and Josef Schultz, a magnificent building was erected serving for concerts, as a gallery, and as a museum.
 The grand opening on 7 February 1885 was attended by Crown Prince Rudolph of Austria, in whose honour the structure was named.
 In 1896 the very first concert of the Czech Philharmonic Orchestra took place in the Rudolfinum's main concert hall, under the baton of the composer Antonín Dvořák whose name was later bestowed on the hall.